Phengodes laticollis: Description

 Phengodes laticollis is more prevalent throughout the regions of the New World, especially within the areas of tropical America.
 The female and larvae of these species are considered the largest light producing animal in regions like central Pennsylvania.
-They range from 14-20 millimeters.
+They range from 14 to 20 millimeters.
 The females have an outer appearance of orange and black splotches.
 They are considered more larva-like than other beetles, hence the larviform designation.

 The male glowworm beetle is much smaller in comparison.
-The adult males often range from 3.3-25 millimeters in length and are brown and black in appearance.
+The adult males often range from 3.3 to 25 millimeters in length and are brown and black in appearance.
 They have large mandibles that are curved, and forewings that are short and positioned towards the tip.
 The wings of the male P. laticollis also appear to be lined and wrinkled.
 Their eyes are large and appear to peer from the sides of their heads.

 Phengodes laticollis belongs to a species that are medially smoother, and lengthways longer, known as the frontalis Lec.
 Both of these species have rounder pronotums (a plate like structure that covers the thorax of insects).

 The eggs of these species tend to be oval and white.
-The eggs are known to be luminescent as well, but they can take up to one month to become luminous after being laid.
+The eggs are luminescent as well, but they can take up to one month to become luminous after being laid.
 It is also known that the eggs that are laid on the ground within groups are encapsulated by the female glowworm beetle for a certain amount of time.
 The larvae, however, are in vermiform where they are seen as tubular shaped and have stout legs.
 The heads of the larvae point forwards more prominently and their antenna are divided into three parts (one pair of single lens on their side of the head).